David Hasselhoff

-David Michael Hasselhoff (born July 17, 1952), nicknamed "The Hoff", is an American actor, singer, and television personality.
-He has set a Guinness World Record as the most watched man on TV.
-Hasselhoff first gained recognition on the soap opera The Young and the Restless (1975–1982), playing the role of Dr. Snapper Foster.
+David Michael Hasselhoff (born July 17, 1952), nicknamed "the Hoff", is an American actor, singer, and television personality.
+He first gained recognition on the soap opera The Young and the Restless (1975–1982), playing the role of Dr. Snapper Foster.
 His career continued with his leading role as Michael Knight on the crime drama series Knight Rider (1982–1986) and as L.A.
 County Lifeguard Mitch Buchannon in the drama series Baywatch (1989–2000).
 He also produced Baywatch from the 1990s until 2001 when the series ended with Baywatch Hawaii.

-Hasselhoff has appeared in films, including Dodgeball (2004), The SpongeBob SquarePants Movie (2004), Click (2006), Hop (2011), and Piranha 3DD (2012).
+Hasselhoff has appeared in films, including DodgeBall: A True Underdog Story (2004), The SpongeBob SquarePants Movie (2004), Click (2006), Hop (2011), and Piranha 3DD (2012).
 Before Samuel L. Jackson, Hasselhoff was the first actor to portray the Marvel Comics character Nick Fury in the telefilm Nick Fury: Agent of S.H.I.E.L.D.
 (1998).
 In 2000, he made his Broadway debut in the musical Jekyll & Hyde.
 Following his debut, he starred in other musicals including Chicago and The Producers.

-Hasselhoff has released a total of 15 studio albums, which found success mostly in German-speaking parts of Europe, where he has garnered multiple gold and platinum awards, with the single "Looking for Freedom" reaching number one in Germany and Switzerland.
+Hasselhoff has released a total of fifteen studio albums, which found success mostly in German-speaking parts of Europe, where he has garnered multiple gold and platinum awards, with the single "Looking for Freedom" reaching number one in Germany and Switzerland.
 Hasselhoff has also worked as a talent show judge on television shows such as America's Got Talent (2006–2009) and Britain's Got Talent (2011).

 Early life and education

 Hasselhoff was born in Baltimore, Maryland, the son of Dolores Theresa (née Mullinex), a homemaker, and Joseph Vincent Hasselhoff, a business executive.
 His family is Roman Catholic with German, English, and Irish descent.
-His great-great-grandmother, Meta, emigrated with her family to Baltimore from Völkersen, Germany in 1865.
+His great-great-grandmother, Meta, emigrated with her family to Baltimore from Völkersen, Kingdom of Hanover, in 1865.

 He spent his childhood in Jacksonville, Florida, and later lived in Atlanta, Georgia, where he attended Marist School.
 Hasselhoff made his theatrical debut at the age of seven in Peter Pan, and ever since his childhood dream was to have a career on Broadway.
 He graduated from Lyons Township High School in La Grange, Illinois, in 1970.
 He was a member of the speech team, senior discussion leaders, president of the choir, captain of the volleyball team and held roles in several plays (including one lead role as Matt in The Fantasticks).
 He studied at Oakland University, then studied theater at the California Institute of the Arts until 1973.